Accreditation and Institutional Effectiveness Committee Charter

 Charter Established/Revised Dates Charter established on: September 2023

-Charter last reviewed on: September 2023
+Charter last reviewed on: September 17, 2024

-Charter last revised/approved on: October 19, 2023
+Charter last revised/approved on: September 17, 2024

-Current RosterBryan Ventura, Accreditation Liaison Officer
+Current RosterBryan Ventura, Co-Chair, Accreditation Liaison Officer (ALO)

-Jill Bauer, Accreditation Faculty Chair
+Jill Bauer, Co-Chair, Accreditation Faculty Chair

-Liana Koeppel, Former Accreditation Faculty Chair
+Liana Koeppel, Past Accreditation Faculty Chair

-Scott Thayer, President
+Scott Thayer, College President

 Kathleen McAlister, Academic Senate President

-Annette Letcher, Standard I Representative
+AnnMarie Ruelas, Standard I Representative

 Celeste Phelps, Standard II Representative

-Jose Sanchez, Standard III Representative
+José Sanchez, Standard III Representative

-Damon de la Cruz, Standard IV Representative
+Tony Maher, Standard IV Representative

 Brown ActNo